flumeapp/help.flumeapp.com/preferences/accounts.md

 ## Removing an Account

-To remove an account, simply log-out of the account.
+To remove an account, simply log out of the account.

 - Use the <kbd>Log Out…</kbd> Menu Bar item when logged in with the account you wish to remove.
+If you are logged in with multiple accounts, use the <kbd>Log Out of @username</kbd> Menu Bar item instead.

 To remove all accounts: